Integrated feral pig control

 - Feral pigs can travel long distances to find food or water or to escape hunting pressure.

-See feral pig for more information about their characteristics and behaviour.
+See pig (feral or wild) for more information about their characteristics and behaviour.

 Managing feral pigs on your property

-- If any feral pig control work is to be undertaken that may result in disturbance of native vegetation, culturally significant areas or waterways.
-You must contact the responsible authorities prior to works being conducted.
-The responsible authorities may include Local government, Agriculture Victoria, Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.
+If any feral pig control work might disturb native vegetation, culturally significant areas or waterways, contact the responsible authorities prior to works being conducted.
+They may include:

-- If you are planning to use traps to control feral pigs – the trap specifications, trap checking times, provision of food, water and shade, and humane destruction of trapped feral pigs must be carried out in accordance with the requirements of the Prevention of Cruelty to Animals Act 1986 (POCTA) and associated regulations.
-Trapping has several animal welfare implications and anyone considering trapping should read Humane Vertebrate Pest Control.
+If you are planning to use traps to control feral pigs – the trap specifications, trap checking times, provision of food, water and shade, and humane destruction of trapped feral pigs must be carried out in accordance with the requirements of the Prevention of Cruelty to Animals Act 1986 and associated regulations.
+Trapping has several animal welfare implications that you must comply with.

-- If you are planning to use dogs for feral pig control, be mindful that there are specific requirements for the use of dogs for hunting.
-Under Section 28 of the Domestic Animals Act 1994, a person must not set or urge a dog to attack, bite, rush at or chase any animal except when hunting in accordance with the Prevention of Cruelty to Animals Act 1986 (POCTA).
+If you are planning to use dogs for feral pig control, be mindful that there are specific requirements for the use of dogs for hunting.
+Under Section 28 of the Domestic Animals Act 1994, a person must not set or urge a dog to attack, bite, rush at or chase any animal except when hunting in accordance with the Provention of Cruelty to Animals Act 1986.

-- If you are planning to use chemicals to treat feral pigs all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 must be met.
-This includes adhering to the directions for use on the chemical label, keeping the relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.
-Chemical use record sheets and further information regarding agricultural chemical use can be found on chemicals.
+If you are planning to use chemicals to control feral pigs, ensure all requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agriculture and Veterinary Chemicals (Control of Use) Regulations 2017 are met.
+This includes following the directions for use on the chemical label, keeping relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.

 Planning your program

-Coordinate control work with your neighbours.
-The best results are achieved when neighbours work together to conduct simultaneous feral pig control across a landscape, rather than just on individual properties.
-Work on your property can be undermined by the inactivity of your neighbours.
+The best results are achieved when neighbours work together to control feral pigs across a landscape, rather than just on individual properties.
 Talk to your neighbours and your local Landcare group to work out a plan for coordinated action.

-- Establish a benchmark of the impact of feral pigs on your property.
-This will be used to measure the effectiveness of your control programs.
+Establish a benchmark of feral pig numbers and damage on your property.
+This will be used to measure the effectiveness of your control programs later.